-- TO: IHSA FOOTBALL SCHOOLS - FROM: SAM KNOX, ASSISTANT EXECUTIVE DIRECTOR - SUBJECT: FOOTBALL TERMS AND CONDITIONS REMINDER
+TO: IHSA FOOTBALL SCHOOLS

+FROM: SAM KNOX, ASSISTANT EXECUTIVE DIRECTOR

+SUBJECT: FOOTBALL TERMS AND CONDITIONS REMINDER

-Important reminder regarding the Football Terms and Conditions -
+Important reminders regarding the Football Terms and Conditions

-- 1) Terms and Conditions Item VIII-D, concerning out-of-state opponents: - 1) Member schools who have scheduled games with out-of-state opponents will be responsible to forward a copy of each out-of-state opponent's football schedule to the IHSA Office no later than September 30 of the current football season. - 2) Terms and Conditions Item IX-P-3, Tournament Policies - 3) Coaches must make contact with opposing coaches to set arrangements for film exchange.
+1) Terms and Conditions - Item IX-P-3, Tournament Policies

+Coaches must make contact with opposing coaches to set arrangements for film exchange.
 This film exchange must occur by 6:00 p.m.
+Sunday.

-Sunday. - Member schools who have contracted games with out-of-state opponents shall not be awarded a forfeit victory if the contract cannot be fulfilled because the out-of-state opponent has qualified for the playoffs in their state. - 3) For purposes of at-large selection, the first nine (9) games of an out-of-state opponent's schedule shall be considered as the schedule for that opponent.
+- 2) Member schools who have contracted games with out-of-state opponents shall not be awarded a forfeit victory if the contract cannot be fulfilled because the out-of-state opponent has qualified for the playoffs in their state. - 3) For purposes of at-large selection, the first nine (9) games of an out-of-state opponent's schedule shall be considered as the schedule for that opponent.
 Playoff games of out-of-state opponents may be considered as a part of the nine-game season schedule for at-large points.
 Playoff games in other states must meet other criteria established in these Terms and Conditions, such as starting times, tiebreakers, etc.